Autoencoding with a Classifier System: Background

-In a multi-step problem, the previous action set $[A]_{-1}$ is instead updated and the EA may be run therein.
-For regression problems, a single (dummy) action is used such that $[A]=[M]$ and $cl.P$ is made directly accessible to the environment.
-See schematic illustration in Fig.~\ref{fig:xcsf}.
+In multi-step problems, the previous action set $[A]_{-1}$ is updated after each step with a $\gamma \in [0,1]$ discounted reward, similar to $Q$-learning, and the EA may be run therein.
+For regression problems, a single (dummy) action is performed such that $[A]=[M]$ and the system prediction is made directly accessible to the environment.
+See schematic in Fig.~\ref{fig:xcsf}.

 A number of interacting pressures have been identified within XCS~\cite{Butz:2004}.
 A set pressure provides more frequent reproduction opportunities for more general rules.
 In opposition is a fitness pressure which represses the reproduction of inaccurate and over-general rules.
 See \cite{Bull:2015} for an overview of LCS and \cite{Butz:2006} for a detailed introduction to XCSF.